austinschwartz/juice/README.md

   host: "http://xxx:2376/"
 ```

-2. Directories are hardcoded right now, but they're listed at he top of the juice.ex file.
+2. Directories are hardcoded right now, but they're listed at the top of the juice.ex file.
 On the docker host, it looks like this:

 ```
 [~/testcases] : tree                                                                         11:44:16